dennismogaka/SALES-SQL/README.md

 group by CATEGORY
 order by netsales desc;
 ```
-12.	/*write a query to determine which product category had highest sales*/
+12.	**write a query to determine which product category had highest sales**
 ```sql
 SELECT CATEGORY,
 sum(TOTAL_SALES) as netsales